 This year’s VE Day celebrations will be extra-special, as it’s 75 years since the war ended.
 Of course, with the country in lockdown there won’t be any mass gatherings to attend.
 However, you can still enjoy a good old knees-up at home – here, we give you some tips on how to do it.

 Make your own bunting

 A VE Day party wouldn’t be the same without some decorations.
 When it was first manufactured back in the 17th century, bunting was made from lightweight worsted wool fabric.
-But, with the help of these instructions published by the BBC, you can make it at home with paper or cardboard and some string.
 Be sure to embellish your creation with some suitably cheerful messages or motifs.

 Learn how to do the Lindy Hop

 Imported by US soldiers stationed over here during the war, the Lindy Hop become hugely popular among British people – partly, no doubt, because it was banned in Nazi Germany.
 If you don’t already know how to do this energetic dance, you can liven up your lockdown VE party by learning the steps online with the help of Elliot from the Medway Lindy Hoppers.
 Keep it up over the coming weeks and it’ll do wonders for your fitness, too.